codsen/codsen/packages/util-array-object-or-both/readme.md

 ## Purpose

-When I give the user ability to choose from: `array`, `object` or `both` in settings, I want to:
+When I give the user ability to choose their preference out of: `array`, `object` or `any`, I want to:

-- Validate the choice, `throw`ing an error if it's not among the acceptable values
-- Allow the user to state the choice in multiple ways.
-For example, for `array`, I also want to accept: `Arrays`, `add`, `ARR`, `a`, - normalising them all to `array`.
+- Allow users to input the preference in many ways: for example, for `array`, I also want to accept: `Arrays`, `add`, `ARR`, `a`.
+Similar thing goes for options `object` and `any`.
+- Normalise the choice - recognise it and set it to one of the three following strings: `array`, `object` or `any`.
+This is necessary because we want set values to use in our programs.
+You can't have five values for `array` in an IF statement, for example.
+- When a user sets the preference to unrecognised string, I want to `throw` a meaningful error message.
+Technically this will be achieved using an options object.
-- enforce lowercase and trim and input, to maximise the input possibilities
+- Enforce lowercase and trim and input, to maximise the input possibilities

 <br>        | Assumed to be an array-type | object-type   | either type
 ------------|------------|---------------|---------------